 Costs and Benefits of the Two Retirement Alternatives.
 An analysis of the economic effects for hypothetical retirees indicates that in almost all cases opting for the pre-Redux formula will pay the individual much more over time.
 A report of the Center for Naval Analyses states that the more liberal retired pay computation formula and COLA formula of pre-Redux far outweighs the short-term benefits of a \$30,000 pre-tax cash bonus.
 The report did say that it might be possible for an individual investor to "beat" these negative aspects of the bonus by wise investment decisions but that it would be difficult.
 Naturally, no study can know what an individual's financial situation is.
+Preliminary results of the first few months of the Redux option has shown that a very small percentage - less than 5% - of retiring personnel have opted for the \$30,000 lump sum.

-The House version of the FY2002 National Defense Authorization Act (H.R.
-2586, H.Rept.
-107-194) contains a provision that would allow the \$30,000 bonus to be received in two, three, four, or five installments rather than a lump sum, thus potentially lowering the "tax bite" of the total amount.
+The FY2002 National Defense Authorization Act (Sec.
+620, P.L.
+107-107, December 28, 2001) contained a provision that would allow the \$30,000 bonus to be received in installments rather than a lump sum, thus potentially lowering the "tax bite" of the total amount.